LoganDark/imgref-iter/README.md

   it exists for the purpose of documenting why it cannot be implemented for `Img<&mut [T]>`.

+Additionally, when the (experimental!) `simd` feature is enabled, there are four more traits - `ImgSimdIter`, `ImgSimdIterMut`, `ImgSimdIterPtr`, and `ImgSimdIterPtrMut`.
+These allow creating iterators over *multiple* rows or columns of an image at once.
+They don't actually depend on SIMD or a nightly compiler - they just return multiple items at once.

 Methods on `ImgIterPtr` and `ImgIterPtrMut` are `unsafe` because they offset on the provided pointers. `ImgIter` and `ImgIterMut` cannot include safe versions because the pointer iterators may outlive the references.